Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Discussion

 \subsection{Outlook}

-The broader opportunity is now clearly physical rather than merely diagnostic.
+The opportunity here is physical, not merely diagnostic.
 The finite-$n$ transient structure characterised here---where \heom{} and Lindblad solvers approach the Floquet asymptote $\gamma = 1$ along distinct paths encoding bath memory timescales---suggests that decoherence scaling analysis under long-memory baths merits systematic investigation as a potential diagnostic tool for non-Markovian effects in engineered quantum systems.
 The axis-dependent scaling breakdown driven by qutrit physics further suggests that, at least for transmons with comparable anharmonicity and coupling parameters, dynamical decoupling protocol design should be qutrit-aware: Y-\cpmg{} is fundamentally unsuitable for scaling-exponent extraction in this regime, and protocols that assume $d = 2$ symmetry may give misleading characterisation results.

 This suggests several immediate directions.
 One is to test whether the Y-\cpmg{} non-monotonicity persists across different anharmonicity values, connecting to the growing literature on leakage-aware gate design~\cite{hyyppa2024leakage}.
 Another is to ask whether the undetectability of waveform realization extends to other decoupling families, echoed entangling gates, or multi-qubit compiled sequences.
-More broadly, the present results suggest a shift in perspective: realistic control hardware and qutrit-level physics are not merely sources of nuisance errors to be calibrated away, but parts of the effective physics that determine how long-memory noise is converted into observable sequence errors.
-In that sense, the present work is complementary to recent control-based non-Markovian studies~\cite{yang2024metrology}: instead of using control to suppress memory effects, it shows that the interplay between realistic control, bath memory, and qutrit dynamics produces physically distinct phenomena that are invisible to either simplified picture alone.
+More broadly, these results show that realistic control hardware and qutrit-level physics are not just error sources to calibrate away; they shape the effective physics that turns long-memory noise into observable sequence errors.
+In that sense, the present work is complementary to recent control-based non-Markovian studies~\cite{yang2024metrology}: instead of using control to suppress memory effects, it shows that combining realistic control, bath memory, and qutrit dynamics produces phenomena that neither simplified picture captures on its own.